FREE SHIPPING WITHIN NEW ZEALAND AND ORDERS OVER $100 TO AUSTRALIA

-Since its discovery, Greenstone has become part of New Zealand's history.
-Often called "the luck stone",it has been worn by our gallant warriors for protection in military conflicts.
+Since its discovery, greenstone has become part of New Zealand's history.
+Often called "the luck stone", it has been worn by our gallant warriors for protection in military conflicts.

-Visitors to New Zealand rarely leave without a piece of Greenstone, as it is a part of the land connected to the people and serves to remind them of their time here
+Visitors to New Zealand rarely leave without a piece of greenstone, as it is a part of the land connected to the people and serves to remind them of their time here.

-People are confused about the different types of Greenstone.
+People are confused about the different types of greenstone.
 I've often been asked, "Where does it come from?
 I heard you can't buy it for yourself, can you?
-Is there any difference in the value between the light and dark colours?" and, "I thought it was scarce.
+Is there any difference in the value between the light and dark colours?" and, "I thought it was scarce but it's everywhere.
+Is it all from New Zealand?"

 The Chinese Connection